-10. Don’t Chase Losses
+10. Never Chasing Losses

-I recommend focusing your attention on developing a high frequency strategy (of low risk), as opposed to a high risk approach using large stakes on fewer outcomes.
-You’ll experience less variance in doing so, and you’ll quickly unveil the true ROI of a strategy through collecting a greater number of data points.
+I recommend focusing your attention on developing a high frequency strategy (of low risk), as opposed to a high risk approach using large stakes on fewer events.
+You’ll experience less variance in doing so, and you’ll quickly unveil the true ROI of a strategy by collecting a greater number of data points.